The Relationship Clinic logo with Ethel Mosena MA LMFT

 • Do I need a referral from my primary care physician or a pre-authorization before I start?

-Using a Platform's Insurance Checker
+Using a Provider's Insurance Checker

 Individual Therapy